 Effective Methods On How To Run CHKDSK On Startup

-Summary: This article will introduce you to some simple and efficient methods on how to run CHKDSK on startup and recover data by using the Bitwar Data Recovery!
+Summary: This article will introduce you to some simple and efficient methods to run CHKDSK on startup and recover data by using the Bitwar Data Recovery!

 Understanding CHKDSK Command on Windows

 CHKDSK command is used in the Command Prompt to check and repair the system’s hard drive.
 Besides, Windows 10 follows the same procedure to run the CHKDSK command as its other versions.
-Still, in this case, you first have to offer the administrative privileges to the Command Prompt so that the command CHKDSK works appropriately.
+Still, in this case, you first have to offer the Command Prompt’s administrative privileges so that the command CHKDSK works appropriately.

 When you try to check and repair problematic drive errors by following the methods below, there is a good chance that you may end up losing your vital data on the drive.
 Therefore, we will teach you how to backup or recover data by using the best data recovery for Windows first to prevent permanent data loss in your drive!